pytorch-fdn/ambassador-program/ambassador/guides/reviewer_guide.md

 Look for issues labeled:

-- `nomination`
-- `under-review`
-- `scoring-in-progress`
 - `ambassador`
+- `pending-review`

-These indicate the submission is ready for review and scoring.
+These are ready for you to review.

 ---